 Grated roasted beets tossed in a garlicky yogurt dressing create a salad with out-of-this-world flavor.
 The one pictured was made with softer pink striped beets, but know that if you make this dish with red beets the result is a bright pink salad that's super pretty.
 Stunning even.
 Seriously, don't let the color put you off, this simple salad is amazingly sweet and garlicky at the same time.
 It's great alongside simple grilled meals or many Mediterranean dishes.

 You can also use this dish as a dip with toasted pita chips, crackers, or raw veggies.
-Trust me, you'll get a ton of compliments (after the shock of what is making what they're eating so delicious!).
+After the shock of what is making what they're eating so delicious wears off, you'll get a ton of compliments!

 - Meanwhile, peel and mince the garlic.
 In a medium bowl, mush the minced garlic with the salt.
 Stir in the lemon juice.
 Add the yogurt and stir to combine thoroughly.
 Taste and adjust the amount of salt and/or lemon juice to taste.